Why your bank says NO to Hardship assistance

-How the banks responded:
+How the banks responded to debt help:

 To their credit, Macquarie, Westpac and Citibank approved full debt waivers on their credit cards, after very hard negotiations from our side.
 Yet, one other major bank refused to do more than a measly 10% discount.

 Same client, same credit facility, same spending patterns on all cards and same age.